By Mayo Clinic Staff

 - Lack of resilience or adaptability to life changes

 Complicated grief can affect you physically, mentally and socially.
-Without appropriate treatment, these complications can include:
+Without appropriate treatment, complications may include:

 - Suicidal thoughts or behaviors

-- Increased risk of physical illness, including heart disease, cancer and high blood pressure
+- Increased risk of physical illness, such as heart disease, cancer or high blood pressure

 - Post-traumatic stress disorder

 - Nicotine use, such as smoking

 You may start by contacting your doctor.
 After your initial appointment, your doctor may refer you to a mental health provider who can help diagnose your symptoms and provide a treatment plan.

 Here's some information to help you prepare for your appointment.